-New York Life Insurance is the third-largest life insurance company in the U.S. and has an AM Best financial strength rating of A++ (Superior).
+New York ife Insurance is the fourth-largest life insurance company in the U.S. and has an AM Best financial strength rating of A++ (Superior).
 Founded in 1845, New York Life writes policies nationwide.

 New York Life’s universal life policies offer the option of choosing a policy with a guaranteed death benefit and level premiums, which is a great feature to help budget—and it's why we named the company the best value in this review.
 New York Life also offers a Variable Universal Life policy.

 New York Life has over 12,000 professionals across the country.
 To get a quote, you will work with a local financial professional.
 J.D.
-Power rates New York Life Insurance policy pricing and overall customer satisfaction as Better than Most in the most recent U.S. Life Insurance Study.
+Power rates New York Life Insurance sixth in a very crowded field of life insurers.